top of page

 The verb 'constrict' has its etymological origins in Latin, specifically from the word 'constringere,' which is a combination of 'con,' meaning 'together,' and 'stringere,' meaning 'to bind' or 'to tighten.'
 This Latin term conveyed the idea of binding or tightening things together, which is precisely what 'constrict' signifies in English.
 The process of constricting involves the tightening or compression of something, often leading to a reduction in its size or volume.
 The etymology of 'constrict' highlights its historical connection to the act of binding or bringing things together in a tighter or more compact form, capturing the essence of constriction as a process of narrowing or tightening.

-Quiz: Find the meaning of constrict
+Quiz: Find the meaning of the verb constrict:

 Try Again!